intake/intake/docs/source/glossary.rst

     TTL
         Time-to-live, how long before the give entity is considered to have expired.
 Usually in seconds.

+    User Parameter
+        A data source definition can contain a "parameters" section, which can act as explicit decision indicators for the user, or as validation and type coersion for the definition's :term:`Argument` s.
+See :ref:`paramdefs`.

     YAML
         A text-based format for expressing data with a dictionary (key-value) and list structure, with a limited